Which city is cheaper, Stockholm or Saint Petersburg?

 The autumn attracts plenty of travelers to both Saint Petersburg and Stockholm.
 Also, the autumn months attract visitors to Stockholm because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Saint Petersburg is cooler than Stockholm.
-Typically, the autumn temperatures in Saint Petersburg in October are around 6°C (42°F), and Stockholm is about 8°C (46°F).
+Typically, the autumn temperatures in Saint Petersburg in October average around 6°C (42°F), and Stockholm averages at about 8°C (46°F).

 Saint Petersburg usually receives less sunshine than Stockholm during autumn.
 Saint Petersburg gets 70 hours of sunny skies, while Stockholm receives 99 hours of full sun in the autumn.